nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

   [ipdb](https://pypi.org/project/ipdb/) are available) is extremely flexible, once you've entered the REPL, you're able to write whatever code you want.
-  [Delve](https://github.com/go-delve/delve) is a good debugger, but it's not the same as dropping straight into an interpreter.
+  [Delve](https://github.com/go-delve/delve) is a good debugger, but it's not the same as dropping straight into an interpreter, the full power of the language at your fingertips.

 ### Go summary